PreetAsari15/UXL-Designathon/README.md

+# ExpoScout

-# Ideas for Designathon
+## Ideas for Designathon

 Welcome to the Ideas for Designathon repository!
-In this project, we are brainstorming innovative ideas that could be developed into real-world solutions for common problems.
+In this project, we are brainstorming innovative ideas that could be developed into real-world solutions.
 One of the ideas we are exploring is Findathon or in our language _ExpoScout_.

 ## Figma